Brains and Beliefs

 From the interview:

-We are at that very point in time when a 400-year-old age is dying and another is struggling to be born -- a shifting of culture, science, society, and institutions enormously greater than the world has ever experienced.
+is struggling to be born -- a shifting of culture, science, society, and institutions enormously greater than the world has ever experienced.
 Ahead, the possibility of the regeneration of individuality, liberty, community, and ethics such as the world has never known, and a harmony with nature, with one another, and with the divine intelligence such as the world has never dreamed."